SAP-archive/iot-edge-samples/persistence-aggregation-max-temp/README.md

 ### Compile and Package

-1. Go to the project root folder where pom.xml file is located.
+1. Open a shell / command prompt (on Windows as Administrator) and navigate to the `persistence-aggregation-max-temp` directory.
-2. Edit the pom.xml and ensure that the version number of the Persistence Service jar file matches the JSON.
+2. Edit the provided pom.xml and ensure that the version number of the Persistence Service jar file matches the JSON.
 If it does not match, change the number in the pom.xml
 ```json
         <dependency>
             <groupId>com.sap.iot.edgeservices</groupId>